 Prior to my teaching career, I worked for over 10 years in Silicon Valley in technology as a computer scientist and technology entrepreneur.
 I hold undergraduate and graduate degrees in Computer Science, a Certificate in Studio Art and the California Single Subject teaching credential in Math.

-I have presented at several conferences - ISTE, CSTA, ACSD.
+I have presented on my work at several conferences - ISTE, CSTA, ACSD.
 See list here.
 I have written about my work in NPR's MindShift, ISTE's L&L, CSTA Voice and EdSurge.
-See list of Articles/Publications on my work
+See list of Articles/Publications on my work.

 I have been on the Computer Science Teachers Association (CSTA) Board of Directors K-8 Representative, an education advisors to Code.org, on the advisory board for the CS K-12 Framework, and on the advisory focus group for the California Computer Science standards.